C0ra1/TensorFlow-Posenet-Browser/README.md

 PoseNet can be used to estimate either a single pose or multiple poses, meaning there is a version of the algorithm that can detect only one person in an image/video and one version that can detect multiple persons in an image/video.

-## Documentation Note

->The README you see here is for the [PoseNet 2.0 version](https://www.npmjs.com/package/@tensorflow-models/posenet).
-For README of the previous 1.0 version, please look at the [README published on NPM](https://www.npmjs.com/package/@tensorflow-models/posenet/v/1.0.3).

 ## Installation

 You can use this as standalone es5 bundle like this: